- Ease of Use

 CoinCorner currently supports these payment methods:

-- GBP bank transfer (UK via Faster Payments Service)
+- GBP bank transfer (via Faster Payments Service)

 - GBP bank transfer (International)